Not sure if Cinnaholic is right for you?

 Explanation

-This risk was not identified, as FDD Item 1 states that the franchisor has no predecessors.
-When a franchisor acquires a business from a predecessor, it is important to review the predecessor's history for any signs of trouble, such as litigation or bankruptcy.
-Since no predecessor is listed, this risk is not applicable here.
+This risk was not identified in the FDD package.
+Item 1 explicitly states that Cinnaholic has no predecessors.
+When a franchisor acquires a system from a predecessor, it is important to review the predecessor's history for any inherited issues, such as past litigation or high franchisee failure rates, which could impact the current health and reputation of the brand.
+A clean slate with no predecessors can simplify due diligence in this area.

 Potential Mitigations

-• For any franchise, asking long-term franchisees about the history of the brand can uncover information not present in the FDD.
+• Asking long-term franchisees about the history of the company can confirm the information provided in the FDD.

 Citations: Not applicable